amymc/views-sample/README.md

 We've just added an Orchid loading state, and an Orchid click event and we're passing those to the view like we did with the previous button.

-Your final `App.view` should look like this:
+Your final `src/Main/App.view` should look like this:

 ```
 App Vertical